shnwc/openenclave/docs/DesignDocs/SGX_QuoteVerify_Integration.md

 verification, including x509 parser, cert revocation checking, JSON and etc.
 Also it would use some 3rd party codes, such as mbedtls.

+- Current SGX ECDSA quote verification logic in `common/sgx/quote.c` is NOT a complete implementation, e.g.
+  - Only check quote version number in function `_validate_sgx_quote()` in file `common/sgx/quote.c`
+  - Only allows TCB level `UpToDate`, all other TCB level would be treated as invalid.
+    But in SGX design, some other TCB levels such as `OutOfData`, `SWConfigNeeded` should NOT be treated as critical error, it's up to verifier to decide whehter the platform TCB is valid.
-As all the verification logics would be built into verifer's enclave, which means OE SDK introduce a big TCB for verifier's enclave.
+- In current implementaion, all the quote verification logics would be built into verifer's enclave, which means OE SDK introduce a big TCB for verifier's enclave.
 Once there is a CVE in verification logic, including 3rd party component.
 Verifer needs to upgrade and rebuild their enclave.

-Do you see if the current implementation being incomplete? e.g. function `_validate_sgx_quote()` in `common/sgx/quote.c` only checks quote version number.

 # User Experience

 The proposed extension only changes the internal implementation of the OE SDK attestation software stack.
 It does not impact the
 [OE SDK attestation API](https://github.com/openenclave/openenclave/pull/2949).

+TODO: Extend claim info, so user will notice this change

 If SGX verifier plugin is used, with the integration of SGX QVL, a verifier's call to OE SDK API `oe_verify_evidence()` would triggers quote verification by invoking Intel® SGX DCAP (QVL) or Quote Verification Enclave (QvE), depending on whether the call is from the enclave side or the host side.

-Integration of the quote verification library depends on the installation of the Intel® SGX DCAP packages (please list the individual packages) and its dependencies, as well as proper configuration of the components and their access to dependent backend services (which backend service are used?
-In OE SDK, before quote verification, the complete PCK cert chain is already retrieved).
+Integration of the quote verification library depends on the installation of the Intel® SGX DCAP packages `libsgx-dcap-quote-verify`, `libsgx-ae-qve` and its dependencies, as well as proper configuration of the components and their access to dependent backend services (e.g. Quote Provider Library and PCCS).
 Details for the DCAP quote verification library installation and configuration are outside the scope of this document.